cairocoder01/disciple-tools-data-reporting/README.md

 ## Customization / Developer Notes

 ### Custom Providers
 Custom data providers can be created to send the data to any data source that is need via a separate plugin.

+Get started with a [sample provider plugin](https://github.com/cairocoder01/disciple-tools-data-reporting-provider-sample).

-The plugin just need a couple hooks in order to connect:
+The plugin just needs a couple hooks in order to connect:

 #### Filter `dt_data_reporting_providers`
 Add your provider to the list of providers available on the settings screen.